facelessSudan/WindowsBasics/Readme.md

 4. Queuing  an APC to each thread to call LoadLibraryA
 5. Verifying that the DLL was loaded succesfully.

-*notabene*
+**N/B**
-this method is more stealthy as it doesn't create new threads, but requires the target thread to enter an alertable state to trigger the DLL loading.
+-This method is more stealthy as it doesn't create new threads, but requires the target thread to enter an alertable state to trigger the DLL loading.

 # Logging
 The injector uses colored console output to provide clear logging: